 In 1870 Fort Washita was transferred to the U.S. Department of the Interior.
 Kept by the Chickasaw Nation, the grounds were allotted to tribe members in the early 1900s.
 In 1962 the State of Oklahoma purchased the land and transferred it to the Oklahoma Historical Society, and restoration of the site began.
 Fort Washita was listed in the National Register of Historic Places in 1966 (NR 66000626).
-Fort Washita Historic Site and Museum, situated fifteen miles east of Madill on State Highway 199, is open to the public.
+Fort Washita Historic Site and Museum, situated fifteen miles east of Madill on State Highway 1999, is owned by the Chickasaw Nation and is open to the public.

 Robert W. Frazer, Forts of the West: Military Forts and Presidios, and Posts Commonly Called Forts, West of the Mississippi River to 1898 (2d ed.; Norman: University of Oklahoma Press, 1972).